 Every night we say our prayers and pray that "brother" or "sister" finds us soon.
 It’s safe to say that any new child in our home will be surrounded by a lot of love and support.

-We live in a historic garden community that is located outside of Washington D.C.
+Our home is located in a historic garden community that is located approximately ten miles outside of Washington D.C.
 This quant town allows us to easily walk or ride our bikes to the library, a local swimming pool, the movie theater, and restaurants.

 A woman with a kind, caring heart is the short answer to describing Dana.
 She is the rock of our family, with her strength in lifting us being immeasurable and her loving care being endless.
 I’m blessed to have her as my wife and to see her as a mother.